 - Excel is a dead-end.
 There is no way to formalize an Excel process into a more managed system with proper controls, an audit trail, security, data management, and error-checking.
 Nor is Excel a sound basis for automation or integration.
 Good systems go hand-in-hand with good processes, and Excel encourages neither.

 See also our ERP and integration knowledge center for more on smoothing out systems and processes

 The bottom line is that to run a business well you need integrated systems that support efficient, agile processes and deliver useful management information to enable decision making.
 You won’t get all that with Excel.

 So how does a mid-market business avoid an over-dependence on Excel?

 - Use Excel only when it’s appropriate.
 For example, new ideas, new opportunities, or an informal look at data.
 Use Excel as a personal tool for tackling problems.

 - Establish your business’s timeframe or scale-of-use for Excel.
-For example, ‘We won’t use Excel to manage this project for more than nine months.’
-Or: ‘It wouldn’t make sense to run a new business line on Excel once revenue exceeds £100k per month.’
+For example, “We won’t use Excel to manage this project for more than nine months.”
+Or: “It wouldn’t make sense to run a new business line on Excel once revenue exceeds $150k per month.”
 Or: ‘We always ring alarm-bells when someone starts using Excel’s built-in coding platform’.

 - Here’s the tricky part: you need an integrated set of systems and processes that can smoothly replace Excel when the time comes.

-If your company needs help replacing Excel with an affordable integrated system, get in touch.
-We have a lot of experience helping mid-market businesses streamline their systems, and we’re always up for an informal chat.
+If your company needs help replacing Excel with an affordable integrated system, we have a lot of experience helping mid-market businesses streamline their systems, and we’re always up for an informal chat.